CARING FOR GOD'S CREATION

 Caring for God's Flock and Creation

 While this passage primarily speaks of spiritual care, the metaphor of shepherding can also be extended to how we care for the earth.
 Just as Peter was called to tend to the flock, we are called to tend to the earth and all living things in it.
-Let us not forget that we took on this responsibility we named the creation of God.
+Let us not forget that we took on this responsibility the moment we named the creation of God (Gen. 2:19).

 Caring for God's creation is an act of love, not only for the earth but also for our fellow human beings.
 As the earth thrives, so do we.
 The air we breathe, the food we eat, and the water we drink are all dependent on a healthy, flourishing creation.
 Therefore, when we neglect the earth, we are neglecting our brothers and sisters, especially the vulnerable and marginalized, who are most affected by environmental degradation.